 Statement on the Conduct of Monetary Policy The Treasurer and the Governor of the Reserve Bank

-This statement should continue to foster a better understanding, both in Australia and overseas, of the nature of the relationship between the Reserve Bank and the Government, the objectives of monetary policy, the mechanisms for ensuring transparency and accountability in the way policy is conducted, and the independence of the Bank.
+The Statement seeks to foster a sound understanding of the nature of the relationship between the Reserve Bank and the Government, the objectives of monetary policy, the mechanisms for ensuring transparency and accountability in the way policy is conducted, and the independence of the Reserve Bank.

 Objectives of Monetary Policy

-The goals of monetary policy are set out in the Act which requires the Board to conduct monetary policy in a way that, in the Board's opinion, will best contribute to:
+The goals of monetary policy are set out in the Act, which requires the Reserve Bank Board to conduct monetary policy in a way that, in the Reserve Bank Board's opinion, will best contribute to:

 - the stability of the currency of Australia;